cultureamp/kestrel/README.md

 ### Sample App

-See the [sample app](https://github.com/cultureamp/kotlin-es-sample-service) for an example of create a web-app built on top of this framework.
+See the [sample app](https://github.com/cultureamp/kotlin-es-sample-service) for an example of creating a web-app built on top of this framework.

 ### Adding as a dependency